Karachay horse: Horse сharacteristics

-History of the breed
+History of the horse

 The Karachay is a riding horse that originated from the north-western regions of the Caucasus Mountains.
 It was first bred for military and agricultural use, by Karachays around the 14th-15th centuries in the climatic and geographical conditions of the North Caucasus.

 The Karachay horse was known to Europeans since at least the 18th century.
 The German researcher Peter Simon Pallas (1793) wrote: "They grow a small but hardy and hot breed of horses, known for their outstanding qualities".

 Another researcher, S. Bronevsky (1823), wrote: "They have a small, but sturdy breed of mountain horses, known under the name of Karachay horses".

 The Hungarian ethnographer, a member of the Georgi Emmanuel expedition to Mount Elbrus, Jean-Charles de Besse, also gave a high evaluation of the breed in 1829: "Karachays ranch fine breed of horses...
 They are easy on the go and I don't know any other horse breed that is better for riding on steep slopes and which is so inexhaustible".

 At the end of the 19th century there were local stud farms in Karachay where some herds included 500-1000 horses.
 At the beginning of the 20th century, Karachay played a significant role, supplying most of the Kuban Cossack army`s regiments with chargers.
 Every year Karachay sold about ten thousand horses.

 In the 1920s, during the period of re-establishment of horse breeding in the North Caucasus which took place after the destructive civil war, people worked with the Karachay horse according to plan.
 In line with this, the selective breeding of Karachay horses ensued.
 The Riding State Stud farm was created in 1927, and the State stud farm (Gosplemhoz) of Karachay horses was organised in 1929 and then reorganised in 1930 into Karachaevsky stud farm 168, which for some time bore Joseph Stalin`s name.